veithweilnhammer/veithweilnhammer.github.io/blog/pipeline/README.md

 ## Authoritative inputs (every agent is given these)

-- `../writing_style.md` — the voice. **Overrides** the older "essayistic" voice note in `blog.qmd`.
+- `../writing_style.md` — the voice.
 This is the single most important input for stages 1, 3, 4.
 - `../blog_ideas.md` — the full list of planned posts, used only so posts don't repeat the same material; posts are standalone and never cross-link.
 - `posts/<slug>/brief.md` — this post's spec: topic, angle, anchors, what it must